Last updated: March 8th, 2018

 There are a few factors that can make obtaining a life insurance policy difficult such as a serious health issue, risky lifestyle choices (i.e. driving recklessly ), and a criminal background.
 Though it can feel like further punishment to be denied coverage for a crime that was already dealt with during the legal process, the denial of coverage has more to do with risk.
-Most major insurance carriers assign greater risk to individuals with criminal backgrounds, however that doesn’t mean you can’t get approved for life insurance with a criminal record.
+Most major insurance carriers assign greater risk to individuals with criminal backgrounds, however having a criminal record doesn’t mean your policy won’t be issued.

-There are dozens of factors the insurance company is going to look at when reviewing your application.
+Plenty of issues will arise when you’ve submitted your life insurance application.
 Your criminal record is only one of the factors.
-There are several other areas that are going to impact your chances of getting approved and how much you pay for your policy.
+There are several other areas that are will alter the percentages of getting approved and what you owe for your policy.

 Assessing the Risk